projectchrono/chrono-website/faq/index.md

 Robotics, vehicle dynamics (wheeled and tracked), terramechanics, granular dynamics, mechanism design, farming, food processing, building collapse, connected autonomous vehicles.
 <br><br>

-#### Why shouldn't I use Bullet@copy, or ODE@copy, or Physx@copy?
+#### Why shouldn't I use Bullet&copy;, or ODE&copy;, or Physx&copy;?
 They too look at how systems change in time and for some problems they do it many times faster than Chrono.
 Chrono takes a physics-based approach to the modeling and simulation of complex dynamic systems.
 As such, we are paying a price for trying to stay faithful to the underlying physics governing the time evolution of the system of interest.
 We are committing a significant chunk of our effort to validate the modeling and simulation techniques we rely upon in Chrono.
 Many of these validation activities are reported in several [technical reports and theses](http://sbel.wisc.edu/Publications/).
 <br><br>